explaingit

 USE CASE 2

-Submit your company to the directory by creating a pull request with company details.
+Submit a new company to the directory by adding a Markdown file and opening a pull request.

 USE CASE 3